Entertaining the RV Life

 I LOVE my Ninja Foodi Air Fryer Pressure Cooker Combo.
 It's seriously one of my favorite kitchen tools, especially for RV living.
 When you're cooking in a small space, having one appliance that can do it all-pressure cook, air fry, steam, bake, broil, and more-is a total game changer.
 It saves space, cuts down on clutter, and allows me to create just about anything without hauling out a bunch of gear.

-Tips for success: You could also use the broiler on a conventional oven, but the air fryer is so convenient and easy especially when you are cooking in your RV kitchen.
+Tips for success: You could also use the broiler on a conventional oven, but the air fryer is so convenient and easy, especially when you are cooking in your RV kitchen.

 Once they are charred all the way around, place them in a bowl and wrap them with plastic wrap.
 Allow the peppers to sweat for about 20 minutes.
 This makes them easy to peel.
 Remove the seeds and dice.